eirikbrandsaas/Optim.jl/docs/src/user/config.md

 ```
 Notice the need to specify the method using a keyword if this syntax is used.
 This approach might be deprecated in the future, and as a result we recommend writing code
-that has to maintained using the `Optim.Options` approach.
+that has to be maintained using the `Optim.Options` approach.